tmcdo1/auth-jwt-service/README.md

 - Allow for interchangeable databases with just specifying an environment variable (currently only MongoDB will be supported out of the box)
 - Add more security features to prevent against spamming (brute-force) and DOS attacks
 - Verify email
-- Flags for using sessions, cookies, and bearer tokens
+- Flags for using sessions and bearer tokens

 ## API